NattarSanthnaraj/Cordova-KYC/README.md

     2. With simulator support library(device + simulator both) size: 112Mb (Check size)
         - Open file from custom-plugins -> cordova-accura-kyc -> plugin.xml
         - Uncomment line no 34 and comment line no 31
+#### 👉 iOS 👈
+    1. Without simulator library(only for device) size: 294Mb (Check size)
+        - Open file from custom-plugins -> cordova-accura-kyc -> plugin.xml
+        - Uncomment line no 107 and comment line no 110

+    2. With simulator support library(device + simulator both) size: 359Mb (Check size)
+        - Open file from custom-plugins -> cordova-accura-kyc -> plugin.xml
+        - Uncomment line no 110 and comment line no 107

-#### NOTE:-
+#### 📝 NOTE:-
- - Default it has without simulator library.
+ - Default for both Android & iOS has without simulator library.
- - When you change the library every time you have to first remove the plugin and then add it again.
+ - When you change the library every time you have to first remove the plugin and then add it again. -->

 <!-- How to release both support on github in one SDK.

 1. Use `accura_kyc.aar` file without simulator in project. so it'll make the Cordova sdk light in size.